What is Quality Child Care?

 - Educational Environment: There is no one type of program that is proven to be more effective, but it has been found that programs with clear goals and goal-orientated staff training have a positive effect on children.
 The program should include a wide variety of activities that your child can choose from.

-For the first time you can “Look for the Stars” in selecting a child care provider.
+“Look for the Stars” in selecting a child care provider.
 YoungStar is a voluntary five star quality rating and improvement program the WI Department of Children and Families created to support families in identifying quality care.

 - Programs meet certain quality standards at 2, 3, 4, and 5 stars.